thiagodasilva/home_automation/README.md

-The ``Vagrantfile`` allows you to test on a virtual machine, to get started simply run ``vagrant up`` and stack will be configured for you, the ports for each service is printed at the end of the ansible output.
+The ``Vagrantfile`` allows you to test on a virtual machine, to get started simply run ``vagrant up`` and stack will be configured for you, the ports for each service are printed at the end of the ansible output.

 The ``temperature_sensor`` directory contains the code used to run on the ESP8266 devices.
 The ``sample`` directory contains sample data to test loading